-For each of the four techniques, there are variations that modify what they accomplish.
+For each of the four techniques, variations can modify what they accomplish.
 For example, one team we recently worked with took a walkthrough and modified it to compare the user stories they’d created to the prototype they’d implemented.

-As one designer walked through a piece of the prototype’s flow, another designer pasted screen shots on the wall.
-The business analysts who created the user stories pasted the relevant stories underneath the screen shots they referred to.
-When it was done, the team could clearly see which parts of the flows were missing comparable stories, and if there were stories that didn’t deal with the prototype.
+As one designer walked through a piece of the prototype’s flow, another designer pasted screenshots on the wall.
+The business analysts who created the user stories pasted the relevant stories underneath each screenshot.
+Then, the team could clearly see which parts of the flows were missing comparable stories and if there were stories that didn’t deal with the prototype.
 It was the first time the two groups had a chance to ensure their work was synchronized.

 There are many ways to do each of these techniques.
-It’s up to the team to pick the method and variation that best suits their needs in the moment.
+It’s up to the team to pick the method and variation that best suits their needs at the moment.

 The Attributes Behind the Techniques